grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 What it isn't is a beginner's game.
 I'm not sure new player's could properly consume it without the complicated historical context of the *World of Darkness* game lines that came before.
 Is *Curseborne* more complicated than *Dungeons & Dragons 5th Edition*?
 No. Could it easily be a lot simpler?
 Absolutely.

 I'm sure I will (or have) become obsessed with *Curseborne* and scour every book they publish for more clues as to What My Deal Is with urban fantasy.

+Three stars is more than I thought I'd rate it before I started writing this review.